-- Containers use the host's operating system kernel which may be different from your system. - A generic container may not offer sufficiently good support for the SlingShot 11 interconnect on LUMI and fall back to TCP sockets resulting in poor performance, or not work at all. - Solution by injecting Cray MPICH, but only for containers with ABI compatibility with MPICH. - Only very limited support to build containers on LUMI due to security concerns.
+- Containers use the host's operating system kernel which may be different from your system.
+Containers do not abstract hardware. - A generic container may not offer sufficiently good support for the SlingShot 11 interconnect on LUMI and fall back to TCP sockets resulting in poor performance, or not work at all. - Solution by injecting Cray MPICH, but only for containers with ABI compatibility with MPICH. - Distributed AI: Need to inject the proper RCCL plugin. - Only very limited support to build containers on LUMI due to security concerns.